Barrientosgers/QAHackerNews/README.md

+# project is complete and it meets the requirements.
+Thanks!

 # 🐺 QA Wolf Take Home Assignment

 Welcome to the QA Wolf take home assignment for our [QA Engineer](https://www.task-wolf.com/apply-qae) role!
 We appreciate your interest and look forward to seeing what you come up with.